 “I much prefer evergreen campaigns.
 Mainly, because you can set it up one time and it continues to work for you month after month, automatically.
 There’s nothing wrong with doing dated campaigns and, in truth, they tend to produce more income because they are tied to REAL scarcity, and you can promote a single offer to all of your social media channels at the same time, driving even more traffic to this ONE offer.
 But the tradeoff is they require a lot of time and effort.” – Jean

 “We have done a combination of evergreen and one-off promotions, really depending on what the product is.
 For the courses that we ‘launch’ a few times a year, we use scarcity and deadline to drive enrollment.
 For the courses and membership that is open for enrollment all the time, we use a few different seasonal and timed campaigns to drive leads and sales.
 Each are effective in their own way for each respective product.” – Erin

 “I run both.
 I launch a couple of products once per year, then make it available in evergreen — with fewer bonuses and for a short period of time following a lead capture or downline purchase.
 They are NOT available for sale on my website via a ‘sales page.’
 With respect to my services, those are always available, but a customer must reach out to me and show interest in my services.
 I don’t chase them; it takes too much time.” – Ryan

 “We try to make everything evergreen.
 But here is what we do.
 We create a full funnel.
 After that of course, that funnel yields ‘x’ result.
 But it also yields ‘x%’ of leads that did not buy.
 We are not throwing all of those leads away, so we do one-off promos to them.
-If a promo did well then we automate it and becomes part of our evergreen funnel.” – Juan
+If a promo did well, then we automate it and it becomes part of our evergreen funnel.” – Juan